r11132a/ex_timezone_db/README.md

 ```

-## Dependancies
+## Dependencies

-ExTimezoneDB relys on HTTPoison and Poison for http requests and json parsing, respectivly.
+ExTimezoneDB relies on HTTPoison and Poison for http requests and json parsing, respectivly.

 ## Usage